happybono/GEOSage/README.md

 This VBA module provides functions to interact with the Google Geocoding API.
 It can perform both addresses to latitude / longitude conversion (geocoding) and latitude / longitude to address conversion (reverse geocoding).
 The code supports various types of API plans, including free, Enterprise, and Premium.

+> [!Important]
-**Please note : The Google Maps Platform Premium Plan is no longer available for sign-up or new customers since November 1, 2018.**
+> **The Google Maps Platform Premium Plan is no longer available for sign-up or new customers since November 1, 2018.**

 <div align="center">
 <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/happybono/GEOSage">